oncomouse/dhsi2019/day02.md

 1. `class`
 1. `placeholder`

-If we were to construct these props as a JavaScript array, we would have:
+If we were to construct these props as a JavaScript object, we would have:

 ~~~json
 {